kirpnlbr/kirpnlbr/README.md

 When I'm not working my sockets off, I'm either:
 ````
 • Learning about a multitude of things that interests me at the moment.
-• Watching films and pretending to be a renowned reviewer at Letterboxd.
+• Watching films and pretending to be an intelligible reviewer at Letterboxd.
-• Tasting the different cafe lattes of the coffee shops of Metro Manila.
+• Trying the different cafe lattes of the coffee shops of Metro Manila.
-• Reading short stories, text books, Sci-Fi or Japanese literature.
+• Reading short stories, text books, sci-fi or translated literature.
 • Grinding in Elden Ring, or playing video games in general.
 • Working on side projects that're on the creative side.
 • Going out with my friends or family.